KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/YACRAF/README.md

 The default saves of the program contain examples of the YACRAF metamodel, including accompanying system-model examples.
 The following default saves exist:

-1. `example_single`: Example based on the illustrative example found in Section 4 of the YACRAF paper, where the YACRAF metamodel is defined in the corresponding `Metamodel Views`, and the calculations are performed in the `System Views`
+1. `example_single`: Example based on the illustrative example found in Section 4 of the YACRAF paper, where the YACRAF metamodel is defined in the corresponding `Metamodel Views`, and the calculations are performed in the `System Views`.
-2. `example_triangle`: Same as `example_single`, except using triangle distributions whenever applicable
+2. `example_triangle`: Same as `example_single`, except using triangle distributions whenever applicable.
+3. `Cloud`: A small example of a threat model for a cloud service provider, adapted from this [example](https://www.nccgroup.com/research-blog/threat-modelling-cloud-platform-services-by-example-google-cloud-storage/) and represented using the YACRAF metamodel.
-3. `custom`: Same `Metamodel Views` as `exampel_triangle`, but with blank `System Views` to simplify the creation of a new threat model for a different system using the YACRAF metamodel
+4. `custom`: Same `Metamodel Views` as `exampel_triangle`, but with blank `System Views` to simplify the creation of a new threat model for a different system using the YACRAF metamodel.

 ## GUI Overview